Fine structure of current noise spectra in nanoelectromechanical resonators: Current noise spectrum

 where $V_{\alpha} \Psi_{\alpha}=\sum_{k}V_{\alpha k}^{*}c_{\alpha k}$ and $V_{\alpha}=\sqrt{\sum_k |V_{\alpha k}|^2}$.
 After this rotation, the tunneling Hamiltonian becomes

-and the lead Hamiltonian reduces the summation of even and odd parts by the same transformation for all $k$ momentum.
+and the lead Hamiltonian reduces the summation of even and odd parts by the same transformation for all momenta.
 Only the even channel couples to the dot and the odd channel decouples.
-The current in the measurement for a general case (shown in Eq.~(\ref{eq:leadcurrent})) only depends on the odd channel operator